 Finally, I highly recommend Sunny Lenarduzzi.
 She is a great resource for how to make YouTube videos and how to grow your channel!

-In addition to allowing Google AdSense to place ads in my YouTube videos, I recently started using Google AdSense on my website too.
+In addition to allowing Google AdSense to place ads in my YouTube videos, I also use Google AdSense on my website too.

-Since I was already using Google Adsense for YouTube, I just connected my website to my account and turned on “auto ads”, so Google automatically shows ads across my website wherever it determines are the best places.
+Since I was already using Google Adsense for YouTube, I just connected my website to my account and turned on “auto ads”, so Google automatically shows ads across my website wherever it determines that the best places are.
 I limited my “ad load” to 4 ads per page just to reduce the clutter and spamminess.

 There are other platforms that bloggers use to profit from ads on their websites, but I just wanted to be able to manage all my ad earnings in one place and from one company (which makes things a little easier for reporting my income on my taxes and is less time consuming to manage).